rks101/eglinux/README.md

 cat /proc/cpuinfo
 cat /proc/cpuinfo | grep "processor"
 ```
 Check the output.
-If you get eight entries with processor numbered from 0 to 7, this suggests 8 logical cores.
+If you get eight entries with processors numbered from 0 to 7, this suggests eight logical cores.

 ## Know memory
-How much memory (RAM / main memmory / primary memory to run programs) do we have on the system?
+How much memory (RAM / main memory / primary memory to run programs) do we have on the system?
 You can see installed, free, and other memory details:
 ```
 cat /proc/meminfo
 ```